 What is the Electric Vehicle Homecharge Scheme (EVHS)?

 To ease the transition to electric vehicles, the Office for Zero Emission Vehicles (OZEV, previously the Office for Low Emission Vehicles, or OLEV) offers a government grant of up to 75% or £350 (including VAT) towards the cost of installation under the Electric Vehicle Homecharge Scheme (EVHS).
+You can read more about the current UK Government grants for electric cars.

 Your chosen installer will make the claim on your behalf.
 To be eligible for the grant, you must ensure that you: